Bury St Edmunds, Suffolk

 Deal intelligence

-Financial analysis of the largest approved planning applications in Bury St Edmunds, Suffolk.
-These 3 schemes represent £21.8M in combined GDV across 75 units, with indicative capital stacks for each.
+Indicative appraisals of the largest residential schemes in the Bury St Edmunds planning pipeline (all currently awaiting decision).
+These 3 schemes represent an estimated £167.1M in combined GDV across 514 units, with indicative capital stacks for each.

 Estimated GDV